craftcms/docs/docs/4.x/config/README.md

 ### Environment Overrides

-Craft allows some settings to be defined directly from environment variables or PHP constants using the special `CRAFT_` prefix.
+Craft allows some settings to be defined directly from environment variables, PHP constants, or secrets using the special `CRAFT_` prefix.

 Add the prefix to any [general config](config-settings.md) (`CRAFT_`) or [database connection settings](db.md) (`CRAFT_DB_`) in [screaming snake case](https://dev.to/fission/screaming-snake-case-43kj).
 For example: